 Time to get a life.
-I was recently invited back to Kiss 92 to do a four-week series on work-life balance, which will air every Friday starting 22 March, between 7 to 9am (Singapore time).
-(All four episodes have already been pre-recorded so you’ll be listening to the recorded versions when you tune in.)
+A while back, I was invited on Kiss 92 to do a four-week series on work-life balance.
 Work-life balance is getting much attention locally as many Singaporeans are having serious problems achieving it, and I believe it’s the case in other modernized societies as well.

 1. Meet-up Groups